Business Relationship Manager (BRM) Metrics

-As a Trusted Advisor, you are well on your way to shaping demand and partnering with the business to decide which ideas can be turned into business cases worthy of review and approval.
-At this maturity level, a key metric for BRMs is the financial business value of projects that were “approved to start” through the demand-shaping process (referred to as ideation).
+As a trusted advisor, you are well on your way to shaping demand and partnering with the organization to decide which ideas can be turned into business cases worthy of review and approval.
+At this maturity level, a key metric for BRMs is the financial value of projects that were “approved to start” through the demand-shaping process (referred to as ideation).

-For BRMs starting out, it’s a good idea to assign goals of achieving $X financial business value to the business in “approved-to-start” projects during their initial year or two.
+For BRMs starting out, it’s a good idea to assign goals of achieving $X financial value to the organization in “approved-to-start” projects during their initial year or two.

 Level 5 –

-Shared goals for maximizing business value; shared risks and rewards.
+Share goals for maximizing organization value; share risks and rewards.

 Highest Maturity – Strategic Partner

-At the Strategic Partner level, first ensure you have full value management in place before setting goals.
-Next, give your BRMs goals for the financial business value (both tangible and intangible) realized by the line of business (LOB).
-You get here by defining the KPIs or financial value drivers with your business partners for their particular LOB, usually three to five KPIs.
+At the strategic partner level, first ensure you have full value management in place before setting goals.
+Next, give your BRMs goals for the financial value (both tangible and intangible) realized by the individual function.
+You get here by defining the KPIs or financial value drivers with your partners for their particular function.
+This usually consists of three to five KPIs.

-BRMs must show how they “shape” demand, rather than being a glorified salesperson who just drums up new demand all the time.
-Establishing KPIs by LOB empowers both the business and BRM to truly shape demand and only move the projects forward that move the needle with respect to value realization.
+BRMs must show how they shape demand, rather than being a glorified salesperson who just drums up new demand all the time.
+Establishing KPIs by function empowers both the organization and the BRM to truly shape demand and only move the projects forward that move the needle with respect to value realization.
 Capturing paused ideas is a valuable metric to report on.

 For Professional BRM Institute members, leverage other metric tools listed in the BRMiBOK on the Online Campus: